omnizach/d3-sparkline/README.md

 ### sparkline.baselineLabel([*value*])

+If *value* is specified, sets the baselineLabel and returns the sparkline.
+If *value* is not specified, returns the current baselineLabel.

+*baselineLabel* can be either a string or function of the form `data => string`, where *data* is the entire datum provided.

 ### sparkline.better([*value*])

 If *value* is specified, sets better and returns the sparkline.
 If *value* is not specified, returns the current better value.